Col de Rousset is an epic road in the Vercors massif

 The pass road is 28.5 km (17.70 miles) long, running north-south from Saint-Agnan-en-Vercors to Chamaloc.
 Nestled in the Vercors massif, within the Vercors Regional Natural Park, the summit is home to an Alpine ski resort.
 The drive offers spectacular viewpoints over the south of the Vercors and the start of the Pays Diois area.
 The mountain has been visited many times by the Tour de France race.

 There are 2 routes to reach the summit.
 Starting from Saint-Agnan-en-Vercorsen Vercors, the ascent is 14 km long.
 Over this distance, the elevation gain is 464 meters.
 The average percentage is 3.3 %.
 And starting from Die, the ascent is 20.6 km long.
 Over this distance, the elevation gain is 858 meters.
 The average percentage is 4.2 %.
-From Chamaloc, the succession of twists begins - with impressive hairpin bends offering a unique variety of landscapes and colours!
+From Chamaloc, the succession of twists begins - with impressive hairpin bends offering a unique variety of landscapes and colours.
 The arrival at the col is just as exceptional with a panoramic view over the Diois valley and the Drôme foothills.
 A tunnel lets you cross the ridge and arrive at the ski resort, with another few bends to descend into the hamlet of Rousset.
-Just breathtaking!
-Great scenery independently if you are traveling on an ascent or descent orientation.
+Just breathtaking.
+Great scenery independently if you are traveling up or down.